 I, respectfully, disagree.
 I am in awe of writers who can produce a book worth reading.
 I review to spread the word of a book’s existence and to share what I think of the work – my personal opinion as a reader.
 I make no claims about the quality of my writing – that is for others to decide.

 If you would like me to review a book then please be aware that I do not read ebooks.
 There are also certain genres that I do my best to avoid as I am unlikely to enjoy them.
 You may check out my review policy by clicking here.

-In June 2020 I took on an intern as an additional reviewer.
+In June 2020 I took on an additional reviewer.
 Her reading preferences differ to mine, plus she will accept ebooks.
 Her bio – Robyn – may be found on the menu above.

 Never Imitate remains my personal blog and I will not limit the topics I choose to write about.
 I hope that followers will accept this and enjoy the eclectic nature of some of my posts.

 If you would like to know more about me, I may be found on the following:

 New followers on whichever site you choose give me a warm, fuzzy feeling.
 Thank you for that.